vanevery/p5LiveMedia/README.md

 }
 ```

+### Sharing Data
-Finally, data can be shared between peers (a data connection is always available between the connected users).
+data can be shared between connected users (a data connection is always available between the connected users).
 To use you'll need to implement an additional callback for "data":
 ```
 let otherX = 0;
 let otherY = 0;